 Finally, find five people that you can thank, and thank them with a personalized, hand-written card.
 Even three sentences written on paper can make a world of difference for someone, and in this challenging time, a little encouragement is a great idea.

 Is your listing inventory running low?
 Discover the 11 unique sources of hidden listing opportunities with a free recording of our webinar.

 6. Achieve Email Inbox Zero

 There are two types of people in this world; the people who have no unread email messages, and the people whose Mail icon on their phone needs a comma to display the number of unread emails.
-We’re not here to judge you (who are we kidding, having 6,100 unread emails is INSANE), we just want to help.
+We’re not here to judge you (who are we kidding, having 6,100 unread emails is CHAOTIC), we just want to help.

 Getting your email inbox under control is a great project.
 Start by making sure you’ve got no unread messages.
 If an important email comes in, you want to know about it, not try and guess about whether or not you have 321 unread messages or 322.
 Then, start deleting what you don’t need, categorizing what you do need into folders, all with the goal of getting the number of emails in your general inbox down to zero.

 It sounds like a bit of a daunting task, but is a great way to spend 30 minutes here and there.
 Fast Company did a great step-by-step on this process a couple of years back, definitely worth a read.